Earthshock

-Earthshock is the sixth serial of the 19th season of the British science fiction television series Doctor Who, which was first broadcast in four twice-weekly parts on BBC1 from 8 to 16 March 1982.
-This serial marks the final regular appearance of Matthew Waterhouse as Adric and his climactic death, with the final episode featuring unique silent credits in memory of the character.
+Earthshock is the sixth serial of the 19th season of the British science fiction television series Doctor Who.
+It was first broadcast in four twice-weekly parts on BBC1 from 8 to 16 March 1982.
+This serial marks the final regular appearance of Matthew Waterhouse as Adric and his death, with the final episode featuring unique silent credits in loving memory of the character.
 It is also the first to feature the Cybermen since Revenge of the Cybermen in 1975.

-The serial is mainly set on Earth and a deep space freighter in 2526.
-In the serial, the Cybermen plot to wipe out Earth, where a conference of multiple planets are planning to form a military pact to defeat the Cybermen in a war.
+The serial is mainly set on Earth and a deep-space freighter in 2526.
+In the serial, the Cybermen plot to wipe out Earth, where a conference of multiple planets is planning to form a military pact to defeat the Cybermen in a war.